X

 Instructions

-• Preheat your oven to 350 degrees and line a cookie sheet with parchment paper or a silicone liner.
-Butter the pan (I use the wrapper from the sticks of butter I'm using) to help the cookies to spread.
+• Preheat the oven to 350°F and line a cookie sheet with parchment paper or a silicone liner.
 Set aside.

 • Add the oats to a food processor and pulse until they're partially ground - not to the point of a powder, you want some texture.
 Pour into a large bowl.

-• Add in the flour, baking powder, baking soda, cinnamon, nutmeg, and salt and mix.
+• To the ground oats, add in the flour, baking powder, baking soda, cinnamon, nutmeg, and salt and mix.
 Set aside.

-• In another large bowl, add the melted butter, sugar, and brown sugar and beat together.
+• To another large bowl, microwave safe bowl, melt the butter.
+Once melted, add the sugar and brown sugar and whisk together.
+Let cool slightly.

 • One at a time, add in the eggs, mixing well between each addition.